-Award-winning singer/songwriter, and Gatorbone Recording Artist, Lauren Heintz, has quite a story to tell.
+Multi award-winning singer/songwriter and guitarist, Lauren Heintz, has quite a story to tell.
 She swam in volcanic calderas, water-skied gator-infested rivers, repaired U-2 spy planes near the Yellow Sea while in the USAF, and worked in the dot-com tech wars of Silicon Valley.
-Yet, what excites her most is stepping onto stages and playing her music.

-Lauren has two albums to her credit.
-Her sophomore music project, Where I Belong, debuted on global folk radio as the #12 album.
-And her first album, Feels Like a Miracle, promptly sold out after being released and helping to establish her as a standout in the Florida folk scene.
-If her life was a novel, the songs on her two albums are the plot points of her story, the twists and turns of an edge walker.
-These albums capture many aspects of her search for survival and a sense of place and purpose.
+With two released albums, her sophomore music project, Where I Belong, debuted on global folk radio as the #12 album.
+If her life was a novel, the songs on her albums are the plot points of her story, the twists and turns of an edge walker.
+These albums capture many aspects of her search for a sense of place and purpose.

 Lauren graduated from Eustis High School, Florida and immediately joined the USAF, then later received her Bachelors of Science in Computer Science (University of Maryland), then spent the next fifteen years as a Software Engineer before outing herself as a musician.
 Today, she lives in Central Florida.